eGovStack/core-services/location/README.md

 ### Swagger API Contract

-Please refer to the [Swagger API contarct](https://editor.swagger.io/?url=https://raw.githubusercontent.com/egovernments/egov-services/master/docs/egov-location/contracts/v11-0-0.yml#!/) for egov-location service to understand the structure of APIs and to have visualization of all internal APIs.
+Please refer to the [Swagger API contarct](https://editor.swagger.io/?url=https://raw.githubusercontent.com/egovernments/egov-services/master/docs/location/contracts/v11-0-0.yml#!/) for location service to understand the structure of APIs and to have visualization of all internal APIs.

 ## Service Details